rr-/CRC-manipulator/README.md

   - CRC16IBM
 - Available for GNU/Linux and Windows.
 - Minimal GUI (supports CRC32 only; for more advanced options, use CLI version).

+### How it works

+It appends a few bytes at the end of the file so that the file checksum computes to given hexadecimal hash.

 ### Seeing it in action